Pita ShoarmaO MEU TEMPERO

 This recipe calls for making your own pita bread, but you could certainly save time by buying a good quality variety from the store.
 But there's no comparison to the flavor of the homemade version, and they take only a few minutes to bake in the oven.
 Here, the pitas are topped with a seasoned meat mixture that's heady with cumin, coriander, saffron, ground ginger, paprika, cloves, and cinnamon (the makings of a classic curry powder).

-- 1 kilogram pork steaks (cut into thin strips horizontally)
+- 1 kg pork steak (cut into thin strips horizontally)

-- 2 tablespoons olive oil (you can use oil + 2 tablespoons for frying)
+- 2 Tbsp. olive oil (you can use oil + 2 tablespoons for frying)

 - 2 garlic (chopped or pressed, with suitable device)